mgadi/naemonbox/doc/Configuring_NaemonBox/index.rst

 + Config Tool Menu / Object Configuration / Commands
 + Enter the name of the command check_nt_uptime
-+ Enter the following command line $USER1$/check_nt -H $HOSTADDRESS$ -v UPTIME -s NsclientPassword p - 12489
++ Enter the following command line $USER1$/check_nt -H $HOSTADDRESS$ -v UPTIME -s NsclientPassword -p 12489
 + Save and click on apply

 The command is now present in Naemon configuration.
 We can now associate it to a service.